neoforged/Documentation/docs/resources/client/models/modelloaders.md

 - A geometry loader class
 - A geometry class
-- A dynamic model class
+- A dynamic [baked model][bakedmodel] class
 - A [client-side][sides] [event handler][event] for `ModelEvent.RegisterGeometryLoaders` that registers the geometry loader

 To illustrate how these classes are connected, we will follow a model being loaded:

 - During model loading, a model JSON with the `loader` property set to your loader is passed to your geometry loader.
 The geometry loader then reads the model JSON and returns a geometry object using the model JSON's properties.
-- During model baking, the geometry is baked, returning a dynamic model.
+- During model baking, the geometry is baked, returning a dynamic baked model.
-- During model rendering, the dynamic model is used for rendering.
+- During model rendering, the dynamic baked model is used for rendering.

 Let's illustrate this further through a basic class setup.
-The geometry loader class is named `MyGeometryLoader`, the geometry class is named `MyGeometry`, and the dynamic model class is named `MyDynamicModel`:
+The geometry loader class is named `MyGeometryLoader`, the geometry class is named `MyGeometry`, and the dynamic baked model class is named `MyDynamicModel`:

 ```java
 public class MyGeometryLoader implements IGeometryLoader<MyGeometry> {